Social Security and Tax Information

 Social Security Numbers (S.S.#) are used primarily for U. S. tax identification purposes.
 Therefore, if you will be earning income in the United States, you must also file tax forms and will therefore need a Social Security Number.
 You may also need a number in order to open certain bank accounts or to apply for a driver's license.
 The Social Security Card will be issued to you free of charge.
 If you do acquire a S.S.# please do not confuse this number with your Carleton College student identification number.

-Students/scholars will be helped with the application for a social security number and should check with the Office of Intercultural and International Life for the latest forms and instructions.
+International Students/scholars will be helped with the application for a social security number and should check with the Office of Intercultural and International Life for the latest forms and instructions.
 You must apply in person at the nearest Social Security Administration office, which is in Mankato or Minneapolis.
+You must wait until you are in the United States for at least 10 days before you apply for a Social Security

 You must complete two forms: (1) the Social Security application Form SS-5 found here, and (2) Verification of Employment Form that must be completed by campus employer and Designated School Official.
 In addition you need to bring your original passport, Form I-94, I-20 or DS-2019 with you to the nearest SSA office.
 DO NOT MAIL THE APPLICATION or YOUR DOCUMENTS TO THE SSA OFFICE.
 After you submit your application, request a Receipt Letter from the SSA official and bring a copy to OIIL.
 In 1-3 weeks you'll receive your Social Security Card or Number, and bring that to the office so we can verify you received your card.
 After you get your card you'll need to update your information in GLACIER and print up the updated forms to the Business Office; you should also update your U.S. bank account with your SSN.